JoeWolanski/auto-test/README.md

 Note: Examples found http://phantomjs.org/quick-start.html

 # Next actions
-Install CasperJS locally and see how casper is incorporated to phantomjs (proceed to folder).
+Review Slimerjs and see why we used slimerjs with casper js.
+Assumption is to display the running browser..